alessio-bortolotti-heig/starwars_ascii_terminal/README.md

    ```

 The script will read the ASCII art frames from `starwars.txt` and display them in your terminal.
 It hides the cursor, prints each frame with a delay, and then reactivates the cursor.

-## Requirements

-- Python 3.x

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## Credits

-This script is inspired by the ASCII art animation of Star Wars.
-The ASCII art frames used in this script are taken from various sources on the internet.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.